 - Read General Rules and Regulations.
 All 4-H exhibitors must have submitted their record books.
 (See General Rule 7). - The exhibit should teach facts (give information) or show a process.
 Choose one main idea and keep the explanation simple, accurate, brief and complete.
 May deal with any project or experience.
 Display should include handouts.
 Examples include "Our Group's Camping or Bike Trip", "My Community Service Project", "Reasons for Recycling", etc. Posters must be mounted on heavy cardboard or done on poster board.
 Check on registration form to indicate need for electrical hook-up. - Educational Exhibits can be done by an individual or group of individuals.
 In Lots 3 and 4 a group consists of three or more exhibitors BUT NOT A CLUB.
 (Club Educational Exhibits must be entered under Club Projects, Class 06.)
 List the number of contributing exhibitors on the yellow entry slip.
 Exhibitors do not need to be members of the same club.
-Each exhibitor in a group project will receive a Danish ribbon; however, only one Court of Honor ribbon or trophy will be awarded for the exhibit - All herdsmanship Educational exhibits (either individual or group) must be registered in the Home Arts Manager book.
-They must be placed in the Home Arts building on Thursday night for judging and can be removed to be displayed in the livestock building on Friday afternoon.
-An educational exhibit can be part of the Herdsman Contest. - All exhibits must be free-standing. - Any educational exhibit from a previous year must be significantly improved.
+Each exhibitor in a group project will receive a Danish ribbon; however, only one Court of Honor ribbon or trophy will be awarded for the exhibit - All Livestock Educational exhibits (either individual or group that you wish to be evaluated) must be registered in the Home Arts system.
+They must be placed in the Home Arts building for judging and can be removed to be displayed in the livestock building after they are judged. - All exhibits must be free-standing. - Any educational exhibit from a previous year must be significantly improved.
 A written statement describing the changes must accompany the exhibit. - Due to limited space, a maximum of a half of a table space (approximately 3 feet wide by 4 feet long) will be allowed.
 If your exhibit takes up a large amount of floor space, contact the 4-H Office by July 1 for advisement.
 Exhibit support materials (besides the table space generally allotted per class) will be provided by the exhibitor.